 If you are renting somewhere to live that money is going to someone else and you are essentially buying that property for your landlord.
 So it almost always pays to buy your own house and then benefit from any increase in value.
 If it goes down in value it doesn’t make much difference if you are living in it, it only matters when you come to sell.

 If you are purchasing a property as an investment you not only gain from the increase in value (capital gains) when you sell but there is the additional benefit of rental income (cash flow) which is a great source of passive income.
 So if the mortgage on the property is £500 a month and you are renting it out for £800 a month, you make £300 profit (pre tax).
 You have some legal obligations if you are going to be a landlord.
 You can either rent the whole property or on a room by room basis.
 These are called House in Multiple Occupation (HMO) and you can get a far greater rental income but you will need a licence for large HMO’s.
 The way people become wealthy through property investing is by then using the money they make from one property to buy additional property and then keep repeating.

-To purchase in the UK you need to save a deposit of at least 5% for a residential property and 20% for a buy to let property (as of December 2018).
+To purchase in the UK you need to save a deposit of at least 5% for a residential property and 20% for a buy to let property (correct on September 2020).
 However the more money you can put into the deposit, the lower the interest rate on your mortgage.
 There are a number of ways you can save a deposit including purchasing with someone else, moving back in with parents, using the ways to make money on this site, or using a Help to Buy schemes in the UK.